Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-\subparagraph{Lower bound.} Next, we focus on lower bounds.
-First, we show that \Cref{thm:deg-one-or-even-cycle} characterizes the set of graphs that admit a hiding and strong one-round anonymous LCP for two-coloring, even in non-anonymous networks.
+Next, we discuss our lower bound results.
+First, we show that \Cref{thm:deg-one-or-even-cycle} characterizes the set of graphs that admit a hiding and strong single-round anonymous LCP for $2$-coloring.
+In fact, the same impossibility argument extends beyond this class to any \emph{non-anonymous} LCP that uses constant-size certificates.